afontcu/finger-frenzy/README.md

 # Finger Frenzy

 Finger Frenzy is a quite stupid game that I really loved when I was younger.

-I discovered in some random page with hundreds of small games, and it looked like a great opportunity to sharpen my React skills.
+I discovered it long time ago in some random page with hundreds of small games.

-## What is it about
+## What is Finger Frenzy about

-Well, is not that hard, is it?
+Well, is quite easy to understand?
 Just try to type the alphabet (ABCDEFGHIJKLMNOPQRSTUVWXYZ) as fast as you can.

+## Why should I do that?

+Dunno.
+It's just a game.

 ## Why so little serious?